Skip to content

 Testing#

-It is highly encoraged to adhere to provide unit and/or integration tests for every new added feature.
+It is highly encouraged to adhere to provide unit and/or integration tests for every new added feature.
 You can test your code and check the coverage using.

 coverage report